coolbutuseless/ggsvg/README.md

 SVG via CSS or parameterised SVG (i.e. as a `{glue}` string).

-Any SVG parameter/value can be linked to the ggplot aesthetic system, and this greatly expands the expressive capability of the plotting e.g. it is possible to map values to *rotation* of an element.
+Any SVG parameter/value can be linked to the ggplot aesthetic system, and this greatly expands the expressive capability of the plotting.
+For example, it is possible to map values to *rotation* of an element.

 <hr />